oskarwiskman/wow-downranking/README.md

 #### Update log

+#### 2020-06-29
+* Druid talents Tranquil Spirit and Moonglow now stack additively as in game, instead of multiplicatively.
+So having both talents will reduce mana cost of Healing Touch by 19%.
+Thanks to u/Vogster for spotting this error.

 #### 2020-01-24
 * Added buff: Healing Way (3 stacks applied) for Shamans.
 Adds a 18% extra healing done to the target, this is applied after all other considerations.
 In other words, a cast that would normally heal the target for 1000 health, will heal 1180 with Healing Wave toggled.